-Loving the Padrón pepper (commonly prepared as Tapas in Spain) I went on a hunt for them.
-Not being successful to find them locally, I settled for these colourful sweet peppers; creating this little sauce beneath to "dip" the cooked peppers in.
-It seems it was well received and so I share the recipe to be enjoyed by others.
+Loving the Padrón pepper (commonly prepared as Tapas in Spain) I went looking for them.
+Not being successful in finding them locally, I settled for these colourful sweet peppers; creating this little sauce beneath to "dip" the cooked peppers in.
+It seems it was well received, and so I am sharing the recipe to be enjoyed by others.

-Padrón peppers are grown in the North West of Spain in the region of A Coruña, Galicia, and named after the area of Padrón.
+Padrón peppers are grown in the northwest of Spain in the region of A Corua, Galicia, and are named after the area of Padrón.
 They are generally green in colour but can be yellow or red.

-Shishito peppers is another delicious alternate.
+Shishito peppers are another delicious alternate.
 These are very similar and have a wonderful taste to them.
 You can prepare them exactly the same way.
-They are also green in colour but can also be with a yellow hue.
+They are also green in colour but can also have a yellow hue.

-A word of caution; while all these peppers are mild and have a touch of sweetness, you may always get one among it that is extremely hot and fiery!
+A word of caution: while all these peppers are mild and have a touch of sweetness, you may always get one among them that is extremely hot and fiery!

 Makes enough for two dishes